zencq/Pi/README.md

 For me the following worked best:
 1. Scan for the first seed that controls the UI (e.g. `UP_BOLT4#0`).
-1. Scan for the procedural name which should result in a single address after second search.
+1. Scan for the procedural name which should result in a single address after second scan.
 1. Scan for the description by searching for the listed stats (e.g. `improve <STELLAR>Damage<>, <STELLAR>Clip Size<>`).
    You may end up with 2 addresses but you're looking for the one before and closest to the address of the name.